HiroFujisame/Nend-Sudes/README.md

 ---

 21/apr/2021 - I started making a website with my sister for our Discord bot project, it's going pretty well for now, except none of us are good at web-designing.
 No, we don't want to use wix or wordpress, maybe just a little of bootstrap, can't reveal much of it just yet (sry).

+---

+22/apr/2021 - I started to read a book I had for years called "Gravitation Red" (I also have the Blue one) and...
+Idk exactly what to say about it, it's just so heart touching besides all it's "tsundere" thingys.
+Anyways, I'm almost in the half now and it's just so good I can't stop reading.
+I think I was missing this feeling from No Game No Life while it lasted, it's still my favorite story thought.